 Which made it all the more shocking this December, when, standing in the driveway of my parents' house, I saw a middle-aged woman drive up in a station wagon, get out, and hand me the newspaper.
 Times have changed.

 For one thing routes are much less dense now.
 In my day 90% of the houses in our neighborhood were subscribers.
 Today, a 120 subscriber territory would cover miles, impossible for a kid on foot to cover.

 More importantly, though, this middle-aged woman needs this job; our economy can no longer afford the luxury of letting a kid do work that adults are begging to have.
 This is the dark side of maximizing GDP.
-As regular, full time employment dwindles, people are forced to make do with an ensemble of lower paying fractional jobs.
+As regular, full time employment makes a smaller and smaller proportion of employment overall, unskilled workers are forced to make do with an ensemble of lower paying fractional jobs.

 Today's "paper boy", this station wagon driving woman, is still a freelancer.
 She still isn't guaranteed a minimum wage.
 She has no employer provided health coverage or other benefits.
 The burden of bill collecting has thankfully been automated away from her, but in all other respects she has no greater earning capacity than I had as a 15 year old kid.